In his essay Of Habit, the French philosopher Ravaisson (1838/2008) describes habits as familiar yet mysterious.

 The remaining third and fourth quadrant activities are distractions and time-wasters, and should be avoided and strictly limited, respectively.

 If we focus on what we lack, we will see and experience what is missing.

 On the other hand, if we focus on and are grateful for what we have now, we will see and experience gratitude and fullness.

 Kanaat recommends practicing daily gratitude for 15 minutes each morning, by writing down everything for which we are grateful.
 He further recommends doing this every day for 90 days to set the habit.
 He adds that this can bring a positive transformation in mindset, from thinking only of lack to being mindful of and grateful for all we have.

 The following resources can help you or your clients break negative habits and form new and positive ones.

-This tool is designed to help you track daily progress in developing those positive habits you want to cultivate, concerning health, finances, relationships, and wellbeing.
+This tool is designed to help you develop an “If-Then” plan for positive habits you want to cultivate, concerning health, finances, relationships, and wellbeing.

 - Goal Setting